jhuus/BriteKit/command-reference.md

                   classes.
   --classes FILE  Path to CSV listing classes to reextract.
 Alternative to
                   --name.
 If this and --name are omitted, do all classes.
+  --offset FLOAT  Add to spectrogram offsets.
+Used when changing the spectrogram
+                  duration.
+Default is 0.
   --check         If specified, just check if all specified recordings are
                   accessible and do not update the database.
   --sgroup TEXT   Spectrogram group name.
 Defaults to 'default'.